GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q2/index.md

 ## Effect on Cumulative Validation Results

-This section discusses the effect that this quarter’s validation results have made on the total all-time validation results.
+This section discusses the effect that this quarter’s validation results have had on the total validation results over all time.

 For Landsat 8, this quarter has seen an slight improvement in validation results.
 There was 1 field site comparison measurement.
 Overall, the field data for Landsat 8 overpasses continue to improve the